open-quantum-safe/liboqs/README.md

 		brew install cmake ninja openssl@1.1 wget doxygen graphviz astyle valgrind pip3 install pytest pytest-xdist pyyaml

-	Note that, if you want liboqs to use OpenSSL for various symmetric crypto algorithms (AES, SHA-2, etc.) then you must have OpenSSL version 1.1.1 or higher.
+	Note that, if you want liboqs to use OpenSSL for various symmetric crypto algorithms (AES, SHA-2, etc.) then you must have OpenSSL installed (version 3.x recommended; EOL version 1.1.1 also still possible).

 2. Get the source: